skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 ## The assynchronous nature of the policy engine

-The policy engine works in a declarative manner: when policies are added or removed, it recalculates the policies and apply any changes to the individual namespaces.   (or, actually: the service controllers in each namespace monitor for policy changes and recalculate the local policy when they change?)
+The policy engine works in a declarative manner: the service controllers in each namespace monitor for policy changes and recalculate the local policy when they change.

 The testing needs to take that into account, and confirm that any pending changes have been done to the tested namespace, lest it will report many